Major

 Suggested curricular flow through the major

-The Russian major was designed with the hope that all of our students would spend time abroad on the Dickinson in Moscow program.
-As a result, we developed the curriculum so that a student who did study abroad could complete all the requirements for the major, as long as they followed a few guidelines.
-The Russian major is also designed to accomodate students with double majors.
+The Russian major was designed with the hope that all of our students would spend time abroad on the Dickinson in Tbilisi, Georgia program.
+As a result, we developed the curriculum so that a student who studies abroad can complete all the requirements for the major, as long as they follow a few guidelines.
+The Russian major is also designed to accommodate students with double majors.

-Rather than specify the courses that you “must” have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
+Rather than specify courses that you “must” have in a given semester, we have provided some general guidelines.
 You should think of these guidelines as giving you a fast track into the major – providing maximum flexibility in your junior and senior year.

 First Year